Need to know

 After a bushfire

-After you've contacted your home insurer after a house fire or bushfire, they'll send someone to assess the extent of the fire damage.
-When your property is safe, take photos of all damaged belongings and buildings, as this will help the insurer process your claim.
+When you contact your home insurer after a house fire or bushfire, they'll send someone to assess the extent of the fire damage.
+Once your property is safe, take photos of all damaged belongings and buildings, as this will help the insurer process your claim.

 Prevent further loss by covering exposed contents with a tarp or putting them under shelter.
 Don't throw away any items unless they're hazards.